MuhammedBuyukkinaci/General-IT-Notes/README.md

 45) Http Header is an additional way to send data from server to client or from client to server. `from fastapi import Header` is a way to deal with Headers.
 Most of the standard headers are separated via **-(hyphen)**.
 Click [here](https://fastapi.tiangolo.com/tutorial/header-params/) for more information about headers.

+46) We can also specify return type of a function via decorator's **response_model** parameter. **response_model_exclude_unset** is aparameter in a decorator, which means unset values aren't sent back to clients.

+47) We can use inheritance to create a new custom pydantic model from a custom pydantic model.

 # General-IT-Notes